-This chapter presents the Trustees preferred alternative for the Joplin Parks Restoration Project.
+This chapter presents the alternatives considered, including the Trustees selected alternative for the Joplin Parks Restoration Project.
 The preferred alternative will focus on restoring native prairie vegetation.
 The Trustees are proposing the preferred alternative because it meets the objectives of the SPRRP.
-The objective of this draft RP is propose activities that will restore native prairie vegetation in currently mowed areas to create migratory bird habitat.
+The objective of this Final RP is propose activities that will restore native prairie vegetation in currently mowed areas to create migratory bird habitat.
 The areas proposed for restoration include habitat within the Turkey and Shoal Creek watersheds, in areas that have been impacted by releases of hazardous substances at the Eagle Picher smelter facility.
 These areas will be managed for wildlife habitat and a diversity of plant species, and will be protected through an agreement with the City of Joplin for a minimum of 10 years.